Tempo's Alphabet

 Yet his cipher is still used today (Like in html 5 cryptogram puzzles, laden with contemporary pop-cultural references).
 That is how influential Polybius’ cipher still is in the cryptography community.
 Or at least in my puzzles.

-Keep looking at the picture above.
+Keep looking at the picture above (or below).
 The English alphabet characters are arranged in rows & columns—both of them numbered.

 For example, the letter “A” will be encoded as number 11.
 The letter “B” will be encoded as number 12.
 The letter “C” will be encoded as number 13.